Skip to main content

 Peptide therapies offer a targeted approach to bolster the brain’s intrinsic repair and defense mechanisms, potentially providing sustained neuroprotective benefits.

-Progesterone and its metabolites, such as allopregnanolone, also exert powerful neuroprotective effects. can reduce inflammation, promote the formation of the myelin sheath that insulates nerve fibers, and protect neurons from damage.
+Progesterone and its metabolites, such as allopregnanolone, also exert powerful neuroprotective effects.
+Progesterone can reduce inflammation, promote the formation of the myelin sheath that insulates nerve fibers, and protect neurons from damage.

 Its conversion to allopregnanolone allows it to modulate the activity of GABA receptors, the primary inhibitory neurotransmitter system in the brain, which can help to calm an over-excited nervous system and protect against excitotoxicity, a form of neuronal damage caused by excessive stimulation.
-The and the brain’s cellular environment highlights the importance of a holistic, systems-based approach to cognitive health, one that considers the interconnectedness of all biological systems.
+The interplay between these hormones and the brain’s cellular environment highlights the importance of a holistic, systems-based approach to cognitive health, one that considers the interconnectedness of all biological systems.

 Intermediate